 The solution

 Keeping the rigid material on the outside also allows us to manufacture what is essentially a rigid panel.
-The flex layers are also protected by our surface plating.
-However, it can cause embrittlement(/brittle fracture) and the process must be carefully controlled to prevent it.
+The flex layers are protected by surface plating.
+However, it can cause embrittlement (brittle fracture), and the process must be carefully controlled to prevent it.

 Controlled impedance and EMI shielding

 Solid copper shield layers provide better shielding but less flexibility.
-Cross-hatched copper layers are more flexible due to reduced copper but may not provide very effective shielding.
+Cross-hatched copper layers are more flexible due to reduced copper but may not provide effective shielding.
 Tighter meshes provide better isolation and reduce emissions.
-These shields are connected to the ground through via stitching in the flex area which is a drawback.
+These shields are connected to the ground via stitching in the flex area, which is a drawback.
 Design your circuit board by negotiating all these parameters.
 This shielding technique supports controlled impedance designs.

 Controlled Impedance Design Guide